jdtsmith/indent-bars/README.md

 - **I want completely unique indent guidebars so as to flex on my colleagues!** <br>Check the [Examples](examples.md) for some ideas.
 The sky is the limit (submit your examples).
 - **I use Emacs on the terminal, you insensitive clod!** <br>`indent-bars` will just work for you (though you don't get any fancy bar patterns).
 - **I use graphical Emacs, but am an extreme minimalist.
 All my outfits are gray.
 Including my socks.** <br>Maybe [this](examples.md#minimal) will suit you?
 Otherwise, you can turn off the stipple and use old fashioned `│` characters with [`indent-bars-prefer-character`](#character-display).
-- **When I view the same buffer side by side, the bars jump around!** <br>This is a known issue for versions of Emacs with arbitrary pixel-width window; see [Per-buffer stipple offsets](#per-buffer-stipple-offsets).
-- **I get too many bars inside function definitions and calls**: You can use [tree-sitter to help](#tree-sitter).
+- **I get too many bars inside function definitions and calls**: You can turn on `indent-bars-no-descend-lists` or even use [tree-sitter to help](#tree-sitter).
 - **I want a bar in the very first column!**: set `indent-bars-starting-column` to 0.
 - **The current bar highlight is so fast, but it flashes too rapidly during scrolling!** Update to v0.2.2 or later and set `indent-bars-depth-update-delay` to a comfortable number like 0.1s (0.075s is the default).
-If you _like_ the fast updates, set this to 0.
+If you _like_ the crazy-fast updates, set this to 0.
+- **I turned on treesitter support but nothing happened**: You need to configure `indent-bars-treesit-scope` (and possibly `wrap`) for your language of interest.
+[More info](#configuring-tree-sitter).

 # Install/config

 Not yet in a package database; simply clone and point `use-package` at the correct path.
 You can also simply use the `vc-package-install` command newly released with Emacs 29.